 As part of the Nursing@Georgetown application process, you will be asked to provide or participate in the following:

 - Sealed official academic transcripts from all post-secondary institutions you have attended, including any community college coursework

 - A 1–2 page personal statement that addresses your intellectual interests, relevant clinical experiences, and reasons for pursuing the specific nursing specialty to which you are applying

 - Live recorded interview.
 This interview is recorded via web camera in our online classroom, the same web-platform used to host classes.
-During the interview, you will be provided asked a series of prompts questions that help Georgetown understand how your personal and professional experiences have prepared you for an advanced practice role.
+During the interview, you will be provided a series of prompts that help Georgetown understand how your personal and professional experiences have prepared you for an advanced practice role.
 Please contact an admissions counselor to schedule your interview.